ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_installation.rst

     $ pipx inject ansible argcomplete

-If the additional python dependency needed includes commands that need to be executed on their own from the shell, `--include-apps` should be included to make those commands accessible.
+Include the ``--include-apps`` option to make apps in the additional python dependency available on your PATH.
+This allows you to execute commands for those apps from the shell.

 .. code-block:: console